pkking/quick-mirror-openeuler/README.rst

 By generating a simple database of file and directory timestamps, it becomes easy for the client to determine which files have changed since the last mirror run and only mirror those files.
-This also provides enough information to handle files which have been deleted on the server.
-And if the timestamps are chosen properly, it allows hardlinks to be copied as hardlinks instead of copying the files multiple times.
+This also provides enough information to handle files which have been deleted on the server and files which are missing on the client.
+In most situations, it also allows hardlinks to be copied as hardlinks instead of being downloaded multiple times.

 Client
 ======